-Illegal dumping is the disposal of (waste) materials onto public or private land.
-It's a serious offence under the Litter Act 1979, with a maximum fine of $400 or imprisonment.
+Rubbish dumping is an offence under the Litter Act 1979, with a maximum fine of $400 or imprisonment.

 Why is illegal dumping a problem?

-Hazards and risks – dumped waste can be dangerous to people, particularly when it includes sharp objects, asbestos and glass.
+- Hazards and risks – dumped waste can be dangerous to people, particularly when it includes hazardous waste like sharp objects and asbestos.

-Decreasing property and community value –illegal dumping areas are ugly and we want the community to be proud of our clean city and visitors to enjoy it too.
+- Decreasing property and community value – illegal dumping areas are ugly and we want the community to be proud of our clean city and our visitors to enjoy it too.

 What can you do?